 During one of the projects, I had the very simple task of connecting machines using sockets, I made it too complex by using the language that I was comfortable with – JAVA.
 Methods and classes unnecessarily lengthened the task.
 It was so easy using Python!
 And this how my journey of learning Python started.

 Taking inspiration from the Japanese philosophy of ‘Kaizen’, which implies a continuous improvement, I now sail above and across my comfort zone.
 In the context of proposing a solution, the approach should be defined considering appropriate technologies rather than solely basing it on known technologies.

 “Ink is better than the best memory! – Documentation is vital!”

 First thing I learned at Ellicium was the importance of documentation and its necessity in project evolution.
-It was such eye-opener to go through the process of documenting an architecture, pseudo-codes, and flow of data in the tool.
-For one the project, I was a new entrant.
+It was such an eye-opener to go through the process of documenting an architecture, pseudo-codes, and flow of data in the tool.
+For one of the projects, I was a new entrant.
 Due to amazing documentation and thanks to which the pseudo codes and the architecture diagrams in place, it was such a smooth sailing for me.
 I could pick up everything right away!

 As I am learning golden rules of documentation every day, I can’t imagine working on any project without it.

 “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.”